intuit-archive/ruby-cookbook/README.md

 # Attributes
 ## default
-package name = 'intu-ruby'
-package version = latest
+node['ruby']['name'] - Name of the ruby package, defaults to intu-ruby node['ruby']['version'] - Name of the package version, defaults to latest

 # Recipes
 ## default
-installs cron
+installs ruby package

 # Authors